Sergeant Robert Aubrey Campbell

 PROMOTIONS TO LANCE CORPORAL AND PROVISIONAL CORPORAL

-Although only a young farmer from Murwillumbah, Alec quickly stood out during his months in the Australian training camps.
+Although only a young farmer from Murwillumbah, Robert quickly stood out during his months in the Australian training camps.
 He impressed his instructors with a steady temperament, a strong work ethic and a natural ability to guide the men around him.
 Farming life had given him the physical strength and practical sense that the AIF valued, and he proved reliable, punctual, and quick to master each new skill.
-Alec set a quiet example in discipline and drill, and his clear, confident manner made him an effective instructor of the newer recruits.
+Robert set a quiet example in discipline and drill, and his clear, confident manner made him an effective instructor of the newer recruits.
 These qualities led to his promotion to Lance Corporal in March 1916 and to Provisional Corporal two months later — early recognition that he possessed the leadership and dependability expected of a junior NCO.

-VOYAGE OVERSEAS FROM SYDNEY TO ENGLAND
+VOYAGE OVERSEAS FROM SYDNEY TO ENGLAND JUNE 1916

 On the 3rd June 1916 his unit caught the troop train from Brisbane to Sydney and on the 5th June 1916, they embarked on the HMAR Borda.
-Alongside his comrades, Alec marched aboard, his boots ringing on the gangway.
+Alongside his comrades, Robert marched aboard, his boots ringing on the gangway.
 As the ship’s lines were cast off and the quay began to slip away, the reality of war lay ahead, but for now, the sea breeze carried only the sound of voices and the excitement of men bound for adventure, duty, and the unknown.

 The epic voyage across the ocean has been described as “the longest journey to war in the history of the world.”
 They thought it was the start of a new adventure- for many it was their first time so far away from home.
 However, after some time at sea the biggest problem turned out to be boredom.
 On the voyage, due to overcrowding, training was limited to mainly to lectures and a little physical training.